paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration.md

 Large Network bandwidth and scalable compute resources were top of our platform requirements.
 The choices taken would drip down into the tooling we created.

-As an organisation, we place a strong emphasis on Infrastructure as Code so creating processes and workflows around [AWS Systems Manager](https://aws.amazon.com/systems-manager/) using the AWS CDK is expected.
-We created stacks that enabled us to build the platform and scale our migration efforts on demand which included:
+As an organisation, we place a strong emphasis on Infrastructure as Code (IaC) so creating processes and workflows around [AWS Systems Manager](https://aws.amazon.com/systems-manager/) using the AWS CDK is expected.
+We created stacks that enabled us to scale our migration efforts on demand which included:

 - Migration stack
 - EC2 Spot Fleet [worker node](#migration-workers) stacks